Practically the entire world knows that Snoop Dogg loves to smoke weed. But have you ever wondered how much he smokes a day?

 If you have ever wanted to know how long Snoop has gone without smoking ganja, or how much he actually smokes a day, find your answers below.

-The first question wanted to find out how long has Snoop gone without smoking weed.
+The first question asked how long Snoop had gone without smoking weed.
 As it turns out, he’s spent a total of 164 days ganja-free.
 It seems like someone was keeping a close count of those days, considering it’s quite the record for an OG connoisseur.

 Then, Snoop talks about his thoughts on taxing legal cannabis.
 According to the Doggfather, Snoop is all for taxation if that means legalizing the herb.